Ka11yV/Ka11yV/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding and learning new technologies.

 ## 🌱 Currently working on
-- Building full-stack web applications using React, Node.js, and MongoDB
+- We are continuing to work on a website project using Spring Boot.
-- Exploring new frameworks like Spring Boot and Express
+- Exploring new frameworks like spring boot and JPA
-- Improving my skills in Java and Zustand for state management

 ## 🛠️ Languages and Tools
 Here are the technologies I'm currently using and learning: